mariapasaylo/mariapasaylo/README.md

 ## ⚡ Quick Facts
 - 💻 Experience across **front-end, back-end, ML, and research pipelines**.
 - 🚀 Interested in **space** and **computational materials science**.
-- 🌱 Currently: Building a **solar-powered car telemetry system** + doing research in **theoretical chemistry**.
+- 🌱 Currently building a **solar-powered car telemetry site** and doing research in **theoretical chemistry**.
-- ✍️ Published in **ACM Digital Library** for computer vision research.
-- 🌎 Co-founded the **Student Sustainability Summit**, connecting global voices in sustainability.
 - 💬 Always up for a chat about the latest in **technology**, intriguing **mathematical concepts**, and **travel adventures**.
-- 🤝 I’d love to connect and discuss how I can help in your research journey or collaborate on projects where I can add value.
+- 🤝 I’d love to connect and discuss how I can help in your journey or collaborate on projects where I can add value.
 I believe that **when we lift others, we improve together**.

 <!---
 MariaNicosAlain/MariaNicosAlain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.